Explore UAB

 Tuition Statement 1098-T

-Non-residents who are on the F-1 student immigration status and J-1 exchange visitor immigration status are exempt from paying FICA (Federal Insurance Contributions Act) taxes, also known as Social Security tax and Medicare tax until their tax residency changes to resident for tax purposes.
+Non-residents in F-1 student or J-1 exchange visitor immigration status are exempt from paying FICA (Federal Insurance Contributions Act) taxes, also known as Social Security tax and Medicare tax, until their tax residency changes to "resident for tax purposes."

 Determining U.S. tax residency status